nikolayhg/notes/highperformers.md

 > StarCraft, is the chess of our generation.
 StarCraft requires the dexterity of a pianist, the mind of a chess grandmaster, and the discipline of an Olympic trainee.
 [Day9](https://liquipedia.net/starcraft2/Mental_Checklist)
 * Multitasking and speed
-  * First ACCURACY, then SPEED with practice.
+  * First ACCURACY, then SPEED through practice.
   * get a lot of things done without wasting time/effort.
 Faster execution means more time for other important things.
-  * WASTE: watching something getting done, passively
+  * WASTE: watching something getting done, passively.
+As soon as he knows what's gonna happen, he focuses on the other important things.
   * Task prioritizazion.
-Do what is important.
-* Focus on what is important to winning.
+Do what is important to winning.
 * Complete knowledge of the game and strategies.
+* Utilize tempo/timing.
+* Control fights.
 * Practice and progress.
 Review and learn.
-* Utilize tempo/timing.
-* Control fights.